mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 NOTE MORE THEORETICAL INPUT - DRAW ON TERMINOLOGY - WHY IS IT IMPORTANT TO IDENTITY KEY UNITS OF ACTIVITY / ANALYSIS (AND WHAT IS THE DISTINCTION BETWEEN UNIT OF ACTIVITY AND ANALYSIS) -->

-### Operations, actions and activity

-Analysing the implementation of GDPs as a unit of activity allow the use of useful concepts to explore the specifics of participant behaviour.
-In the methodology and design chapter I explored the concept of resolving tensions involved in tool use and interaction with the learning design.
-In this section I briefly explore the utility of the concepts of activity, actions and operations when applied to implementing GDPs [@kuutti_activity_1995].

-  "...actions consist of chains of operations, which are well-defined habitual routines used as answers to conditions faced during the performing of the action.
-Initially each operation is a conscious action, consisting of both the orientation and execution phases, but when the corresponding model is good enough and the action has been practiced long enough, the orientation phase will fade and the action will be collapsed into an operation, which is much more fluent." [@kuutti_activity_1995]

-For now I list some bullet points with examples followed by a brief commentary to develop at a later date;

-- **Activity:** Implementing a game design pattern - e.g. adding keys and doors pattern
-- **Action:** Creating a graphical asset of a key and adding this to the level design
-- **Operation:** Exporting the graphical asset as a suitable file format from graphical design tool and uploading it to the code authoring tool.

-**Commentary:**
- In this example, while the final an operation for some participants it would be a more conscious process, for others it has become second nature.
-To illustrate this take this interaction between parent Mi and child Ne.

-  Mi continues to do solo design using the Piskel graphical too.
-She encounters a design problem.
-When erasing a part of the design she gets rid of background colour.
-  Mi asks for help from partner but receives misleading advice which does not help her progress.

-  Mi – Oh no it’s not done that has it?

-  Mi calls the name of her child across room with theatrical gesture and loud whisper voice Mi – “Ne!”
-  Mi then makes face, wiggles head and shrugs at parent peer.
-The other parent laughs.

-  Ne arrives to help.
-  Mi – I’m trying to delete them but they turn light grey.
-  Ne – So you want to get rid of them?
-  Mi – What are you doing?
-You have to tell me what you are doing so I can do it myself.
-  Mi – laughs
-  Ne – laughs.
-  Mi – I’ll just have to keep shouting at you if you don’t tell me.
-  Ne uses the mouse to select the grey background colour with the colour picker tool, then the pen tool to fill in gaps in the design.
-She then swaps the active colour back from grey to black by clicking the option to swap foreground and background colours.
-  Mi - How did you do that so quickly?
-I’ve got to like, carefully... (makes hand gestures to show a sense of hesitant keyboard use)
-  Parent peer laughs
-  Ne bounces up in place and smiles broadly.
-  Mi- Thanks
-  Mi – So am I like back with the black now?
-  Ne – Yeah but if you want to delete it just press X (which switches between foreground and background colours) and then do it.
-  Mi – Oh X. Alright Bubs.
-Thanks.

-In this interaction the parent is focused on completing the action of creating a graphical asset of a hazard as part of the activity of adding the GDP of including a hazard into the game.
-We can see that the operation of changing pen colours on the graphical tool is one which the child has been able to translate into a effortless process whereas the parent is still consciously building her competency.

-This interaction underlies the validity of exploring the implementation of GDPs as a unit of activity as it allows for a more detailed and granular exploration of the many actions and operations that comprise each pattern.
-In the following sections, I draw on such detailed observations of participants in practice to outline how GDPs are used by participants.

 <!-- review this video to develop
 https://www.youtube.com/watch?v=BMi56ZBSows -->